Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    This field is not available if the current user is not a moderator of the subreddit (or there's no user context)."
    "approved?","boolean","`true` if the submission is approved.

    This field is not available if the current user is not a moderator of the subreddit (or there's no user context)."
-   "removed?","boolean","`true` if the submission is removed.

-   This field is not available if the current user is not a moderator of the subreddit (or there's no user context)."